lambdablockchain/lambda-node/doc/README.md

-# Bitcoin Cash Node Setup
+# Lambda Node Setup

-Bitcoin Cash Node is a node and wallet implementation for the Bitcoin Cash network.
+Lambda Node is a node and wallet implementation for the Lambda network.
-It downloads and, by default, stores the entire history of Bitcoin Cash transactions, which requires a few hundred gigabytes of disk space.
+It downloads and, by default, stores the entire history of Lambda transactions, which requires a few hundred gigabytes of disk space.
 Depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

-To download Bitcoin Cash Node, visit [bitcoincashnode.org](https://bitcoincashnode.org/).
+To download Lambda Node, visit [lambdanode.org](https://lambdanode.org/).

 ## Verify